Introduction to GIS Mapping

 If anything, they are simply a broader category: one that includes the mapping and management of land, buildings, equipment, infrastructure, electric grids, and more.

-The key difference between asset and inspection maps is that asset mapping and management focuses on extending the lifecycle of an asset: managing its maintenance and upkeep so it can stay in use for longer.
+The key difference between asset and inspection maps is that asset management and mapping focuses on extending the lifecycle of an asset: managing its maintenance and upkeep so it can stay in use for longer.

 Project maps allow an organization to track large-scale physical projects over time.
 These maps can include features, such as tasks, assets, drawings, and measurements (both area and volumetric).